MingWenlong/Transfer-learning-breast-cancer-subtypes/README.md

 		Then 5 representative network architectures pre-trained on ImageNet were chosen (Inception-v3, Xception, Inception-ResNet-v2, VGG16 and ResNet50).

 		ACC, AUROC, AUPRC, and Top-2 ACC were employed to assess the prediction performance of testing dataset in the 5-fold CV.

+* Example_data

+  		The folder structures for TF model inputs and example images can be found in this folder.

 # Citation